hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Those parties, that such practices pursue.
 >
 > Bel.
-'Tis too severe an act to he unknown,
+It is too severe an act to he unknown,
 >
 > It wants repealing, every one must own.
 >